Persecution of Falun Gong: Response from Falun Gong practitioners

 Falun Gong's response to the persecution in China began in July 1999 with appeals to local, provincial, and central petitioning offices in Beijing.
 It soon progressed to larger demonstrations, with hundreds of Falun Gong practitioners traveling daily to Tiananmen Square to perform Falun Gong exercises or raise banners in defense of the practice.
 These demonstrations were invariably broken up by security forces, and the practitioners involved were arrested—sometimes violently—and detained.
 By 25 April 2000, a total of more than 30,000 practitioners had been arrested on the square; seven hundred Falun Gong followers were arrested during a demonstration in the square on 1 January 2001.
 Public protests continued well into 2001.
 Writing for The Wall Street Journal, Ian Johnson wrote that "Falun Gong faithful have mustered what is arguably the most sustained challenge to authority in 50 years of Communist rule."

 By late 2001, demonstrations in Tiananmen Square had become less frequent, and the practice was driven deeper underground.
 As public protest fell out of favor, practitioners established underground "material sites", which would produce literature and DVDs to counter the portrayal of Falun Gong in the official media.
 Practitioners then distribute these materials, often door-to-door.
 The production, possession, or distribution of these materials is frequently grounds for security agents to incarcerate or sentence Falun Gong adherents.

+In 2001, Craig S. Smith reported in the New York Times that Li Hongzhi had criticized practitioners on the Falun Gong website who "cannot endure torture or even death" in defense of his cosmology.
+Li wrote, "Any fear is itself a barrier that prevents you from reaching consummation".
+Smith explains that "consummation" was in reference to a "transcendent event" that is the spiritual goal of all followers.
+Smith also noted that Li had spoken out against practitioners in committing suicide.

+James R. Lewis argues that some of Li Hongzhi's teachings encouraged practitioners to endure or even seek persecution.
+Li had assured those who died or suffered injuries for their beliefs would receive instant "consummation" (enlightenment).
+Stephen Noakes states, "Although there is no evidence that Li ever deliberately put his followers in harm’s way, he was certainly active in encouraging resistance activities in China and abroad."

 In 2002, Falun Gong activists in China tapped into television broadcasts, replacing regular state-run programming with their own content.
 One of the more notable instances occurred in March 2002, when Falun Gong practitioners in Changchun intercepted eight cable television networks in Jilin Province, and for nearly an hour, televised a program titled Self-Immolation or a Staged Act?.
 All six of the Falun Gong practitioners involved were captured over the next few months.
 Two were killed immediately, while the other four were all dead by 2010 as a result of injuries sustained while imprisoned.